pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 1. Setting up a Certificate Authority (CA)
 2. Obtaining server certificates and keys
-3. Deploying certificates and enabling TLS in Pravega
+3. Enabling TLS and Deploying certificates

 They are described in detail in the following sub-sections.